PPL PRS, what’s the story?

 What is next for PPL PRS?

 We are currently in our ‘transition year’.
-This means that all businesses that are licensed with both PPL and PRS for Music will eventually be transferring over to TheMusicLicence as their annual licence becomes due for renewal.
+This means that all businesses that are licensed with both PPL and PRS for Music will eventually be transferring over to TheMusicLicence as their annual music licence becomes due for renewal.

 Following the transition of customers over to TheMusicLicence, our next priority will be education.
 We want to ensure that businesses and organisations understand the value of having TheMusicLicence.
 This includes where their money goes and how they are contributing towards the music industry.